NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 Test for an SNI mismatch via an online tool such as: [SSL Shopper](https://www.sslshopper.com/ssl-checker.html).

-Provide Cloudflare Support the following information:
+Provide Khulnasoft Support the following information:

-1. A [HAR file](https://support.cloudflare.com/hc/articles/203118044) captured while duplicating the error.
+1. A [HAR file](https://support.Khulnasoft.com/hc/articles/203118044) captured while duplicating the error.

 ___